JJMarsz/PartySavesTown/README.md

 To download and play, simply click the green 'Clone or Download' button and select download ZIP

-Then extract the folder to anywhere you please and click the shortcut to start the game.
+Then extract the folder to anywhere you please

+Shortcut isn't working, so go into the 'PST' folder and double click to 'PartySavesTown.exe' to run the game

 To see version changes, look at CHANGELOG.txt